NiklasPhabian/dissertation/mds/C1_OCCUR.md

 GET $OCCUR_HOST/store/?dap_url=$DAP_URL
 ```

 When a user requests to retrieve the identity of data, (+OCCUR) first fetches the queried data from the (+OPeNDAP) server and creates a (+UNF) (by default, an MD5[^mdhash] hash) of the current state of the data. (+OCCUR) will then verify if an identity to the same query has already been stored.
-If not, it stores the query together with the (+UNF) and the current timestamp.
+If not, (+OCCUR) creates and stores a new identity (consisting of the query, the (+UNF), and the current timestamp).
 The user is then provided with the newly created identifier.

 [^mdhash]: MD5 is a cryptographically broken algorithm.
 However, we here utilize it merely to verify data integrity (i.e., to identify unintentional corruption).
 The hash function may be replaced in the future, e.g., by SHA-256, to verify against malicious data corruption.